alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today was a good day.
 I applied for many jobs, reviewed code, and went to work.

 **Thoughts**: I feel like we're doing well.

+### Day 110: October 22, Wednesday

+**Today's Progress**: Today was a good day.
+I came up with a new project.
+It could be fun if it works out.
+I'll start working on it.

+**Thoughts**: It was a very good day.
+I had time for myself and to think about how to move forward, not only with my life, but also with programming.